iamjohnnymac/ping-sweep/README.md

 ./ping_sweep.sh
 ```

+This prints a readable table to stdout for quick inspection while also writing `results.csv`.

 ## Options
 - `-c <count>` — number of pings per host (default: 3).
 - `--json` — write `results.json` alongside the CSV output.